 In the example above, Talent Mapping was used as a short-term solution to a particular vacancy.
 However, Talent Mapping can also be used as a long-term strategic planning tool, to help Food businesses make hiring decisions based on all available candidate and salary information, recruiting the right people at the right time for the right salary.

-At Food Careers we only undertake Talent Mapping activities within the markets we have a comprehensive understanding off and combine mapping activities with talent attraction and marketing awareness campaigns to widen the pool of candidates for our clients to consider.
+At Food Careers we only undertake Talent Mapping activities within the markets we have a comprehensive understanding of and combine mapping activities with talent attraction and marketing awareness campaigns to widen the pool of candidates for our clients to consider.
 Please make contact if you want to take a more proactive approach to your recruitment and talent identification.